sofilip/obsidian-zotero-template/README.md

 - Export annotations, highlights, and attached images from Zotero into Markdown files in your Obsidian vault.

-- It uses the highlight colors, with the related tags.
+- Uses the Zotero comments as sections, and .

 - Generate Pandoc/PDF-ready figure blocks for images from Zotero PDFs.